liskin/work.lisk.in/real-me.md

     - /snowflake.html
 image: icon400.png
 description: >
-    Experienced polyglot programmer, FOSS enthusiast and contributor.
+    Polyglot programmer with almost two decades of experience in the industry, FOSS enthusiast and contributor.

 ---

-I'm an experienced polyglot programmer, free and open-source software enthusiast and regular contributor from the Czech Republic[^tld], currently based in England.
+I'm a polyglot programmer, free and open-source software enthusiast and regular contributor from the Czech Republic[^tld], currently based in England.
 Coding professionally since 2002.

 [^tld]:
     Despite the <tt>.in</tt> TLD.
 It's <tt>lisk.in</tt> because my GitHub